c8y3/cssa/readme.md

 ## Configuration file

-The configuration is simply the list of allowed properties.
+The whitelist is simply the list of allowed properties.
 For instance:

 ```
 ["display", "width", "margin"]